How does monetary policy affect income inequality in Japan? Evidence from grouped data: The effects of monetary policy on inequality

-Since over our sample period the policy rate in Japan was practically zero over a longer period of time, a shock to the overnight call rate might yield misleading results.
-We thus propose three interest rate based alternative instruments that indicate the BoJ's monetary policy stance.
-As a baseline measure we use the shadow rate proposed in \citet{Wu2016}.
-The shadow rate is extracted using a term structure model that allows the relaxation of the zero lower bound of nominal short-term rates.
-In normal times the shadow rate mimics short-term interest rates, where in times these rates are confined to the zero lower-bound but the central bank provides stimulus using other forms of monetary policy, the shadow rate can become negative.
+Against the backdrop of prolonged periods of near zero interest rates, choosing a suitable policy instrument to model monetary policy in Japan is not straightforward.
+While in the early studies, monetary policy was thought to mainly work through short-term interest rates \citep{Miyao2000, Miyao2002}, other measures such as shadow rates \citep{Iwasaki2017}, longer-term yields \citep{Saiki2014, Spiegel2018} or external instruments \citep{Honda2006, Kubota2020} have been considered more recently.
+Our approach to tackling uncertainty about the policy instrument is to provide a baseline instrument along with several robustness estimations.
+As a baseline measure, we use the shadow rate of \citet{Wu2016}.
+This shadow rate is extracted using a term structure model that allows the relaxation of the zero lower bound of nominal short-term rates.
+During normal times the shadow rate mimics short-term interest rates; in times short-term rates are stuck at the zero lower bound and the central bank provides additional stimulus, the shadow rate can become negative.
 It thus indicates the monetary policy stance of a central bank even if actual interest rates are zero, which is the case for the sample period we cover.
-In a robustness exercise we follow \citet{Spiegel2017} who use 2-year Japanese government bond yields as the policy instrument.
-The third measure considers the term spread as a monetary policy instrument.
-Here we focus on the spread between 10-year government bond yields and the overnight call rate and hence a longer segment of the yield curve compared to 2-year government bond yields.
-That central banks aim at reducing interest rate spreads such as the term spread to steer inflation and inflation expectations has been argued in \citet{Blinder2012}.
-Recent studies investigating term spread shocks as a means of monetary policy during zero lower bound periods include \citet{Baumeister2013} for the USA and UK, \citet{Bobeica2017} for the euro area and \citet{Feldkircher2017} for a broad set of countries.
+In a robustness exercise we follow \citet{Spiegel2018} who use 2-year Japanese government bond yields as the policy instrument.
+We also consider two recently proposed external instruments, namely the target and the path factor of \citet{Kubota2020}.
+Both instruments exploit high frequency variation of euro-yen Tokyo interbank offered rates (TIBOR) at different maturities, around policy announcements of the BoJ.
+The target factor is more reminiscent of conventional / interest rate monetary policy, whereas the path factor tends to affect the longer end of the yield curve reflecting unconventional monetary policies.